datenanfragen/website/content/en/sample-letters.md

 The GDPR grants you extensive rights with respect to your personal data.
 To make exercising these rights as easy as possible for you, we have prepared these sample letters.

-With them, sending a GDPR request is simple: All you need to do is enter your data – we have provided everything else.
+With them, sending a ABCD request is simple: All you need to do is enter your data – we have provided everything else.

 ## Which kind of request do you want to send?